zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 > To learn more about RUs and throughput provisioning in Cosmos DB, read [Request Units in Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/request-units).

-1. Navigate to your Azure Cosmos DB account in the Azure portal by selecting **Resource groups** from the Azure home page, and then selecting the **best-for-you-db-SUFFIX** Cosmos DB resource from the list.
+1. Navigate to your Azure Cosmos DB account in the Azure portal by selecting **Resource groups** from the Azure home page, and then select the **best-for-you-db-SUFFIX** Cosmos DB resource from the list.

 2. On the Cosmos DB blade, select **Data Explorer** from the left-hand menu and then select **New Collection**.